Greed (franchise)

 Greed is a game show that originally aired in the United States on Fox.
 Its success in the U.S. led to it becoming a worldwide franchise as the show was adapted and recreated in several other countries.

-Furthermore, these had different music (the British version added extra sound effects in its title sequence), composed by Graham Ness, and graphics set around a safe and a tower of gold bars, however, the gameplay was largely the same as the original U.S. version, aside mainly from the Australian version, which had a progressive jackpot.
-The standard international set was designed by Andy Walmsley.
+Furthermore, these had different music (the British version added extra sound effects in its title sequence), composed by British composer Graham Ness, and graphics set around a safe and a tower of gold bars, however, the gameplay was largely the same as the original U.S. version, aside mainly from the Australian version, which had a progressive jackpot.
+The standard international set was designed by British production designer Andy Walmsley.